triksh/Sudoku-Augmented-Reality/README.md

 # sudoku

-This is a simple program to extract sudoku puzzle from an image.
-I have implemented this using opencv via a c++ language.
+This program extract sudoku puzzle from the image and extract its individual digits I have implemented this using opencv via a c++ language.